-According to Proposition~\ref{theorem:g-is-small} and \eqref{deg-k-z}, \eqref{deg-k-z-1as} we may assume that $-K_Z^3\in\{12,16\}$.\footnote{Note that the case $k = 10$ yields $\mathrm{rk}\,\mathrm{Pic}\,Z = 1$ and can be excluded exactly as in the proof of Proposition~\ref{theorem:pic-z-or-rat-1} below.}
+According to Proposition~\ref{theorem:g-is-small} and \eqref{deg-k-z}, \eqref{deg-k-z-1as} we may assume that $-K_Z^3\in\{12,16\}$.
+(Note that the case $k = 10$ yields $\mathrm{rk}\,\mathrm{Pic}\,Z = 1$ and can be excluded exactly as in the proof of Proposition~\ref{theorem:pic-z-or-rat-1} below.)

-\begin{remark} Actually, since $Z = Z_{16}\subset\p^{10}$ and the projective $G$-action is induced from the linear one on $\com^{11} = H^0(Z,-K_Z)$, one gets a pencil on $Z$ consisting of $G$-invariant hyperplane sections.
-In particular, there is such $S$ intersecting $\text{Sing}\,Z$, so that the arguments in the proof of Proposition~\ref{theorem:g-is-small} apply and exclude the case $-K_Z^3=16$. \end{remark}
+\begin{remark} Suppose $Z = Z_{16}\subset\p^{10}$.
+Then, since the projective $G$-action is induced from the linear one on $\com^{11} = H^0(Z,-K_Z)$, one gets a pencil on $Z$ consisting of $G$-invariant hyperplane sections.
+In particular, there is such $S$ intersecting $\text{Sing}\,Z$, so that the arguments in the proof of Proposition~\ref{theorem:g-is-small} apply to exclude the case $-K_Z^3=16$. \end{remark}